AliBaheri/Einstein-College-of-Medicine_Challenge/README.md

 ### Summary:
-It turn out that `Random forsets` outperforms both `RNN` and `LSTM` network.
+It turns out that `Random forsets` outperforms both `RNN` and `LSTM` network.
 In fact, while the performance of `Random forests` algorithm is pretty good, it is a bit interesting why `RNN` and `LSTM` networks lead to poor results.